MicrosoftDocs/customer-insights/ci-docs/journeys/email-creation-with-html-edits.md

 - It helps you avoid rendering issues and support tickets by providing you with user-friendly HTML editor.

 However, the enhanced HTML controls feature also has some limitations that you should be aware of.
 Some of the limitations are:

 - By marking section as custom all email client compatibility processing will be disabled and you should test your emails before sending.
 - It doesn't support dynamic content or personalization tokens.
 These features may not display correctly or may cause errors in the email client.

-Therefore, you should use the enhanced HTML controls feature with caution and follow the best practices for creating emails with custom HTML code.
+You should use the enhanced HTML controls feature with caution and follow best practices for creating emails with custom HTML code.

-## Conclusion

-The enhanced HTML controls feature is a handy and powerful tool for marketers who want to use custom HTML code in their emails.
-It allows you to modify your emails in real-time, label your custom code, and import code snippets that work well with hybrid layouts.
-It also helps you simplify the email creation process, avoid rendering issues, and reduce support tickets.
-However, you should also know the limitations of this feature and test your emails before sending them to your customers.